Albuterol Oral Inhalation

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Keep unused vials of nebulizer solution in the foil pouch until you are ready to use them.
-Store the medication at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-If you are using the nebulizer solution, throw away vials one week after you remove them from the foil pouch.
-If you are using the inhaler with an attached counter, throw away the inhaler 2 months after you remove it from the foil pouch.
-Talk to your pharmacist about the proper disposal of your medication.
+Store nebulizer solution vials in the refrigerator or at room temperature away from excess heat and moisture (not in the bathroom).
+Store the the inhaler at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not puncture the aerosol canister, and do not discard it in an incinerator or fire.

 What should I do in case of OVERDOSE?